 Overall there has been increasing adoption of molecular methods to improve specificity and identify pathogens within a few hours, such as by using the quantitative polymerase chain reaction (qPCR) and other gene-targeting assays.
 A downside of PCR-based methods is that cell-free DNA, dead and viable cells are typically not resolved, so depending on the context (such as following disinfection), qPCR enumeration of bacterial pathogens may not be directly informative of viable bacteria.
 To address this problem, targeting RNA instead of DNA (e.g., via reverse transcription qPCR (RT-qPCR)) can provide an indication of cells that are actually transcribing genes and thus considered viable.
 The disadvantage of this approach is that RNA is unstable and methods used may lose RNA from environmental samples, leading to underestimations or false negatives.
 Another approach to the “total count” qPCR problem is pre-treatment of samples with propidium or ethidium monoazide (PMA/EMA), which will generally only allow DNA to amplify from cells with an intact membrane, which prevents entry of these DNA-intercalating dyes prior to extraction, thus improving specificity for ‘viable’ cell detection by qPCR.
 However, fine turning of this pre-treatment for each target pathogen is generally required to provide useful data, so it is not as straight forward as one may expect (Emerson et al., 2017).

 One new feature of the bacterial pathogens section is a chapter focused on water and sanitation aspects of antimicrobial resistance as a growing global public health threat.
 Antibiotics are critical life-saving drugs used to treat bacterial infections, but these drugs are losing their efficacy as bacteria develop the capability to resist antibiotics.
 Currently it is estimated that there are about 2 million antibiotic resistant infections per year in the U.S., with 18,000 deaths as a result (CDC, 2013).
-A recent report estimates that globally, death rates due to antibiotic-resistant infections will surpass cancer deaths by the year 2050, though this estimate also includes general antimicrobial resistance (e.g., to antiparasitics and antivirals) (O’Neil, 2016).
+A recent report estimates that globally, death rates due to antimicrobial-resistant infections will surpass cancer deaths by the year 2050, though this estimate does not only include general antibiotic resistance, but also includes general antimicrobial resistance (e.g., to antiparasitics and antivirals) (O’Neil, 2016).
 Historically, antimicrobial resistance (AMR) has been thought of as a problem primarily in the clinical domain, i.e., with focus on improved hygiene in hospitals, judicious antibiotic use, and new drug discovery.
 However, recognizing that patients excrete antibiotics and antibiotic resistant bacteria, as do domesticated animals where even larger volumes of antimicrobials are administered, AMR is increasingly being recognized as a one-health issue to control (needing human and animal health as well as environmental domains addressed) (Collignon and McEwen, 2019).
 As such, antibiotic resistance is a global health challenge made all the more complex as different countries vary in antibiotic use patterns, stringency in prescription requirements (stewardship programs), and sanitation status, while bacteria themselves can freely cross borders with international travel and trade.
 Hence, the World Health Organization Global Action Plan for Combatting Antibiotic Resistance has recognized water and sanitation as a key linkage and focal point in the battle against the spread of antibiotic resistance, calling upon the global community “to reduce the incidence of infection through effective sanitation, hygiene and infection prevention measures” (WHO, 2015).

 Overall, the AMR chapter summarizes the state-of-the science in terms of understanding antimicrobial resistance and the spread of antibiotic-resistance genes (ARGs) as a global water and sanitation challenge (Huijbers et al., 2019).
 Because ARGs can be shared among bacteria via horizontal gene transfer, particular attention has been paid recently to identifying technologies that effectively remove or attenuate ARGs in bacterial populations.
-In particular, the summary tables provide the most comprehensive summary to date of the occurrence of ARGs in various environmental compartments and the effectiveness of treatment technologies for their removal.
+In particular, the tables provide the most comprehensive summary to date of the occurrence of ARGs in various environmental compartments and the effectiveness of treatment technologies for their removal.
 It is hoped that this information will be a helpful resource to informing identification of effective mitigation technologies against the spread of environmental sources of antibiotic resistance.
 Particular attention is devoted to sanitation technologies that are promising for developing regions.
 However, highest priority to control waterborne pathogens should not be compromised due to potential fears in promoting AMR.

 We aimed to ensure that we emphasized the full range of technologies, ranging from low-cost applications more appropriate to the developing regions all the way to elaborate water treatment more common for non-potable recycled water systems and direct potable reuse.
 Hence, each bacterial pathogen chapter attempts to address the efficacy of ponds/lagoons, simple anaerobic digesters and composting systems particularly relevant to sanitation in resource-limited environments, through to elaborate, multi-barrier treatment trains often used elsewhere.
-Noting that methods to control bacterial pathogens should also be undertaken with consideration of the other pathogen groups, as addressed in Part 4 of this book (http://www.waterpathogens.org/toc).
+Noting that methods to control bacterial pathogens should also be undertaken with consideration of the other pathogen groups, as addressed in Part 4 of this book.